Iowa Epidural Hematoma Attorneys

 - Weakness in limbs

 - Loss of consciousness

-A medical malpractice claim typically includes the following types of damages:
+An Iowa epidural hematoma medical malpractice claim may include the following types of damages:

 - Current and future medical expenses